A white background with a few lines on it

 Long before broadband, two-factor authentication and other staples of modern life, physical records of data had to be copied out.
 Duplicates and triplicates were essential to ensuring that data was safe from flood, fire and shady characters with bags marked "swag".

-Picture of a Robber
+Picture of a stereotypical robber.

 Today, your software and data will most likely be stored on the cloud.
 But even there, it's vulnerable to several threats – from accidental deletion and file corruption to cybercrime and natural disasters.